Accessibility Statement

 Current Limitations:

 • Some pages on capellic.com include embeds from 3rd-parties—things like YouTube videos, podcast episodes, or data visualizations.
-We try only to embed things that we know to be accessible, but that is not always possible.
+We try to embed only things we know are accessible, but that is not always possible.

 Our plan to keep capellic.com accessible

-We do a thorough accessibility test of capellic.com every six months.
-The outcome of this test is an accessibility compliance report, including areas where remediation may be necessary.
-We will conduct and publish the results of our first test later this month (October 2025).
+• We do a deep accessibility analysis of capellic.com every year.
+The outcome of this test is an accessibility conformance report that identifies areas where remediation may be necessary.
+View our latest Accessibility Conformance Report for capellic.com from January 2026.